 If your A/C stops blowing cold air several days, weeks or months after you recharged it, it means the system has a leak and the refrigerant is escaping.
 You should add some leak detection dye to the system to find the leak.
 The leak should then be repaired before the system is recharged again, otherwise you are just wasting your time recharging the system over and over again.

-Got an A/C Cooling Problem?
+Got an Air Conditioning Problem or Question?
 Need Help Now?
 Click the Banner Below to Ask an Expert:

 Air Conditioning Related Articles:

 Air Conditioning Inspection Checklist

 A/C Cooling Problem: Blows Warm Air Only No Cool Air

 Air Conditioning Service Best Practices (Procedures a repair shop should follow when servicing your A/C system)

 MACS Recommended A/C Service Procedures (for professional technicians) (pdf file)

 California proposes ban on R134a sales to motorists